theninthsky/client-side-rendering/README.md

 <br>
 While SSR has it's own set of perks, those frameworks are braging about how fast they are ("Performance as a default"), implying Client-side rendering is slow.
 <br>
-In addition, it is a common perception that great SEO can only be achieved by using those SSR frameworks, and that CSR apps will give worse results.
+In addition, it is a common perception that great SEO can only be achieved by using SSR, and that CSR apps will give worse results.

 This project implements CSR best practices with some tricks that can make it infinitely scalable.
 The idea is to simulate a production grade app in terms of number of packages used and see how fast it can load.